andychu/webpipe/doc/webpipe.md

 Known Issues
 ------------

-- Error message on a session that is not "live" is a little ugly.
+- There is too much debug spew on the terminal.

 Feedback
 --------